elegant-scipy/elegant-scipy/markdown/ch3.markdown

 log_plot_normalized(rng, V5[:N // 2], "$|V_5|$ [dB]", ax1)
 log_plot_normalized(rng, V_actual[:N // 2], "$|V_{\mathrm{actual}}|$ [dB]", ax2)

+ax0.set_xlim(0, 300)  # Change x limits for these plots so that ax1.set_xlim(0, 300)  # we are better able to see the shape of the peaks.

 plt.show()
 ```

 The observable dynamic range is much improved in these plots.
 For
 instance, in the real radar signal the *noise floor* of the radar has